smittytone/BuildAPIAccess/README.md

 Restarts the specified device.
 The instance posts the notification `@"BuildAPIDeviceRestarted"` when the device has been instructed to restart.
 Note that the device may not restart there and then as this depends upon its connection status.

+### - (void)assignDevice:(NSMutableDictionary *)device :(NSString *)devicegroupID ###

+Assigns the specified device to the specified device group.
+The device is specified using a dictionary which matches the standard impCentral device record (see [the impCentral API reference](https://apidoc.electricimp.com/#tag/Devices)).

+The instance posts the notification `@"BuildAPIDeviceAssigned"` when the device has been assigned.

+### - (void)assignDevices:(NSArray *)devices :(NSString *)devicegroupID ###

+Assigns the specified devices to the specified device group.
+Each device is specified using a dictionary which matches the standard impCentral device record (see [the impCentral API reference](https://apidoc.electricimp.com/#tag/Devices)); these records are added to an array, which is passed into the method.

+The instance posts the notification `@"BuildAPIDevicesAssigned"` when the device has been assigned.

 ### - (void)unassignDevice:(NSDictionary *)device ###

 Removes a device from its assigned device group and leaves it in an unassigned state.
-The device is specified using a dictionary which matches the standard impCentral device record (see [the impCentral API reference](https://preview-apidoc.electricimp.com/#tag/Devices)).
+The device is specified using a dictionary which matches the standard impCentral device record (see [the impCentral API reference](https://apidoc.electricimp.com/#tag/Devices)).

 The instance posts the notification `@"BuildAPIDeviceUnassigned"` when the device has been unassigned.

 ### - (void)unassignDevices:(NSArray *)devices ###

 Removes a set of devices from their assigned device group (singular) and leaves them in an unassigned state.
-Each device is specified using a dictionary which matches the standard impCentral device record (see [the impCentral API reference](https://preview-apidoc.electricimp.com/#tag/Devices)), all provided to the method as an array.
+Each device is specified using a dictionary which matches the standard impCentral device record (see [the impCentral API reference](https://apidoc.electricimp.com/#tag/Devices)), all provided to the method as an array.

 Note that the method checks for already unassigned devices based on the information in the impCentral device records passed in.
 It also notes the first referenced device group &mdash; this is the device group from which all other devices will be unassigned.
 Any devices included which are not already assigned to this device group will be ignored.

 The instance posts the notification `@"BuildAPIDevicesUnassigned"` when the device has been unassigned.

-### - (void)assignDevice:(NSMutableDictionary *)device :(NSString *)devicegroupID ###

-Assigns the specified device to the specified device group.
-The device is specified using a dictionary which matches the standard impCentral device record (see [the impCentral API reference](https://preview-apidoc.electricimp.com/#tag/Devices)).

-The instance posts the notification `@"BuildAPIDeviceAssigned"` when the device has been assigned.

-### - (void)assignDevices:(NSArray *)devices :(NSString *)devicegroupID ###

-Assigns the specified devices to the specified device group.
-Each device is specified using a dictionary which matches the standard impCentral device record (see [the impCentral API reference](https://preview-apidoc.electricimp.com/#tag/Devices)); these records are added to an array, which is passed into the method.

-The instance posts the notification `@"BuildAPIDevicesAssigned"` when the device has been assigned.

 ## Class Methods: Logging ##